previous |

 information.

-If the method was POST
+If the method was POST, the CGI program

 usually receives the form data on its standard